 Every state maintains records of their state citizen’s criminal history.
 These databases are linked together and you can track criminal histories from another state.
-Go to the Hampton County Courthouse and check in person, or check the website.
+Go to the Hampton County Courthouse and check in person or you can check the website.
 It helps to know the county, and if it was in a completely different state, you may have to pay a fee for a more complete search.

 A search of someone’s criminal history you can find out if a person has ever been arrested, charged or convicted for crimes, which include: